John Henry Krause – Documentary / In-Show Voiceover

 Your chosen voice talent is responsible for providing an enticing tone that captivates the listener and permanently holds their attention.

 A smooth tone will encourage comfort, reassurance and trust.
-If the subject matter is serious or suspenseful, your voiceover may have gravitas and elicit an emotional connection.
+If the subject matter is serious or suspenseful, your voiceover may be filled with gravitas to elicit an emotional connection.
 Perhaps you’re telling a crime story filled with drama and intrigue.
 That’s the perfect opportunity for your voice actor to increase the intensity and tempo of each word on the page.

 They say timing is everything.
 A well-versed voiceover artist will identify operative words and adjust their pacing to a conversational flow which helps tell your story with a natural and relatable sound.